 Doors come in many forms with various different mechanisms for closing and making contact between the two metal faces.
 The most common door used is a knife edge door that uses 1 or more channel on the chamber/enclosure wall.
-The door way that is lined with RF gasket (usually Beryllium Copper and Stainless Steel Gaskets called finger stock) and a on the door a corresponding number of ‘knife edges’ or strips that fit into the channels when the door is closed.
+The doorway that is lined with RF gasket (usually Beryllium Copper and Stainless Steel Gaskets called finger stock) and an on the door a corresponding number of ‘knife-edges’ or strips that fit into the channels when the door is closed.
 Another older method is a compression door that utilizes the compression of the door and the door frame of the chamber wall and the RF finger-stock.
-This method is not usually suitable for high frequency chambers and are more prone to damage and require more maintenance on the whole.
+This method is not usually suitable for high-frequency chambers and are more prone to damage and require more maintenance on the whole.

 Shielding effectiveness of openings such as penetration panels, air vents, wave-guides and holes

 Another common weak are for shielding effectiveness is any penetration including panels for cables, wave-guides, air vents etc. The size of any opening either round, square or slot will have an effect upon the chamber performance the is dependent upon the size of the opening itself.
 The larger the openings the more of the RF spectrum will be allowed to pass.
 The lower cut-off frequency based upon using the equations and theory as described on page 90 of “Ministry of Defence Standard 59-411 Part 5, Issue 1 Publication Date 23 January 2007”.

 - For round apertures: fc = (6900*25.4)/length = 175260/length (MHz)